brea2a/jb/jo.md

 When the `:=` operator is used in a *word*, the name to the right of `:=` is a file containing JSON which is parsed and assigned to the key left of the operator.
-The file may be specified as `-` to read from *jo*’s standard input.
+The file may be specified as `-` to read from *jo*'s standard input.

 # TYPE COERCION

-*jo*’s type guesses can be overridden on a per-word basis by prefixing *word* with `-s` for *string*, `-n` for *number*, or `-b` for *boolean*.
+*jo*'s type guesses can be overridden on a per-word basis by prefixing *word* with `-s` for *string*, `-n` for *number*, or `-b` for *boolean*.
 The list of *word*s *must* be prefixed with `--`, to indicate to *jo* that there are no more global options.